-- Some glow in the dark animals are truly unique, like the micro-sized light up tomopteris and the ultraviolet gleam of the Tasmanian devil.
+- Some glow-in-the-dark animals are truly unique, like the micro-sized light-up tomopteris and the ultraviolet gleam of the Tasmanian devil.

-The animal kingdom is full of interesting organisms that have the ability to glow.
+The animal kingdom is full of fascinating organisms that have the ability to glow.
 Most people know about the humble firefly, but the vast majority of glowing animals actually lurk deep within the oceans.
 If you’ve ever ventured beneath the surface in a submarine, you can sometimes catch glimpses of ghostly flickers looming against the dark backdrop of the immense undersea depths.